 Public Engagement - Your Call to Action!

-For those with additional project-related questions, you can ask questions about the BTSAP using the “Questions” tab below.
+Stay tuned for a recap of phase two public engagement, which will be posted later this summer!
+In the meantime, you can participate by asking your questions about the BTSAP using the “Questions” tab below.
 City and County of Broomfield staff will typically respond to your inquiry within two business days.

 The Virtual Open House is live!
 Visit the Virtual Open House page or engage using the embedded document under the "Public Engagement" section above.